 It is an unavoidable problem.
 The only way to keep it under control is to never allow the nitrate levels to go above 5 ppm.
 Otherwise, the nitrates will cause the algae to grow rapidly.

 A canister filter is suitable for reef tanks.
 It is a versatile tool that you can use for several purposes.
-It is excellent at keeping the tank water clean.
+It is perfect at keeping the tank water clean.
 However, always make sure that you keep it well-maintained so that it can function flawlessly.

 Remember that a dirty canister filter will result in poor water quality which again will result in stressed and sick tank inhabitants.